ThinkDataEd/curriculum/docs/unit2/lab2a.md

     *Data points in my plot will usually fall within <u>&nbsp;&nbsp;&nbsp;&nbsp;</u> units of the center.*

-* **Which group (introvert/extrovert), if either, seem to have values that are more spread out from the center?**
+* **Which group (introvert or extrovert), if either, seem to have values that are more spread out from the center?**

 ###**Mean Absolute Deviation**